 Crossfit – Crossfit is performing “functional movements that are constantly varied at high intensity.”
 Crossfit is a core strength and conditioning program.
 The Crossfit program is designed to elicit as broad an adaptation response as possible.
 Crossfit is not a specialized fitness program but a deliberate attempt to optimize physical competence in each of ten recognized fitness domains.
 In my opinion, you need to find a good coach who works with women over 50.
 There are lots of injuries related to Crossfit and overtraining.
 Read about an incredible, over 50, Crossfitter: 5 Lessons Learned As A 50+ Crossfit Competitor

-(Note from Cathy – that 50+ Crossfit Competitor is me!
+(Note from Cathy, January 2018) – That 50+ Crossfit Competitor is me!
 Full disclosure: I wrote this post in 2015 and I competed in an in-house competition where movements that I could not do SAFELY were modified.
 After some health issues forced me to take a 6-month hiatus from Crossfit, I started back slowly, working with my wonderful Crossfit Trainer, Matt, who is well-versed in how to work with people in midlife.
 I am also back in regular classes, but again, movements that I cannot perform with proper form are modified.
 After a break and being a couple of years older, I am not at the level I was two years ago.
 And that is perfectly fine.
 I go 3 times a week, get a great workout that includes cardio and weight training and workout with a supportive group of friends.
 I totally concur with Sherry – if you are considering Crossfit, make sure you have the right Box and the right Coach).

 Fitness Over 50 – Cyclebar